Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

-Given the role of EPC in driving the CDW of {\AVS}, it may also play a role in the superconductivity that emerges from the CDW state \cite{You2025}.
+Given the role of EPC in driving the CDW of {\AVS}, it may also play a role in the superconductivity that emerges from the CDW state \cite{Jiang2023,You2025}.
 In such a scenario, the pairing symmetry is expected to be nodeless, for which there has been considerable evidence \cite{Duan2021,Zhou2024,Mine2024,Kaczmarek2025}, although there are also reports of unconventional pairing \cite{Guguchia2023,Deng2024,Zhao2024}.
 The role of the lattice (and thus EPC) in the superconductivity of {\AVS} is also underscored by the tuning of $T_{\rm c}$ via structural crossovers or transitions under hydrostatic pressure \cite{Tsirlin2022,Yu2022,Du2022a}.
+Furthermore, our calculations show that EPC reasonably accounts for superconductivity of {\KVS}, when its CDW is destabilized under pressure \cite{SI}.

-In conclusion, we find that the CDW in {\KVS} forms via phonon softening towards zero energy around $T_{\rm CDW}$, with soft phonons occurring over an extended momentum range along $A-L$ but a narrow range along $H-L$.
-Such an in-plane anisotropy of soft phonons is reproduced in first-principles calculations, which arise from a momentum-dependent EPC.
-These results evidence a conventional mechanism of the CDW formation in {\KVS}, similar to that in transition metal dichalcogenides, which likely also applies to other members of the {\AVS} family.
+In conclusion, we find that the CDW in {\KVS} forms via phonon softening towards zero energy around $T_{\rm CDW}$, with soft phonons \ys{observed} over an extended momentum range along $A-L$ but a narrow range along $H-L$. \ys{The phonon softening of {\KVS} is} reproduced in first-principles calculations, \ys{and is shown to arise} from a momentum-dependent EPC.
+These results evidence a conventional EPC mechanism of the CDW formation in {\KVS}, similar to that in transition metal dichalcogenides, which likely also applies to other members of the {\AVS} family.

 The work at Zhejiang University was supported by the National Key R\&D Program of China (No. 2022YFA1402200, 2023YFA1406303), the National Natural Science Foundation of China (No. 12350710785, 12274363, 12274364, 12304175, 12494592), and the Fundamental Research Funds for the Central Universities (Grant No. 226-2024-00068).
 This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.